SW1992/-100-Days-Of-Code/README.md

 i plan to upload some code everyday for the next 100 days.

-These will be small programs sharing my understanding of new concepts i'm currently trying to learn,
+These will be programs sharing my understanding of new concepts i'm currently trying to learn,

 or concepts which i have some knowledge of, that i'm trying to reinforce.